WE’RE READY FOR YOU..

 - And So Much More

 As one tool to help mitigate the potential spread of COVID-19, we have adopted a policy for our maks, or face shields.
 While no mask can prevent the spread of the virus, masks have been proven to help reduce the rate of infection by limiting water droplets.
 There are challenges to wearing masks and certain situations where they can impede breathing.
-Therefore, with the help of health professionals, we have created a mask policy for our staff at camp.
+Therefore, with the help of health professionals, we have created a mask policy for our staff and Campers (entering 1st grade and up)at camp.

-- All Kidventure staff at campsite are to wear a properly fitted fask mask, buff, or gaiter indoors where social distancing is not possible
+- All Kidventure staff and campers (Entering 1st grade and up) at the campsite are to wear a properly fitted face mask, buff, or gaiter indoors where social distancing is not possible.

-- All Kidventure staff are to wear their mask during activities in classrooms, transitions, assisting with camper lunch and snack, during hand washing times, and restroom breaks
+- Staff and campers are to wear their mask during activities in classrooms, transitions, assisting with camper lunch and snack, during hand washing times, and restroom breaks

-- There are specific occasions where camp staff may need or can take a mask break.
+- There are specific occasions where camp staff and campers may need or can take a mask break.
 They include (1) When involved in high activity sports and games where social distancing can be maintained and adequate breathing is compromised.
 (2) Outdoors where social distancing can be maintained.
-(3) While the staff are eating lunch and social distancing is maintained.
+(3) While eating lunch and or snacks.

 Our staff have been instructed to arrive each day wearing their mask and depart each day wearing their mask.
 They have also been instructed to wash their mask each day of use.